mppmu/qmc/README.md

 `U evaluateminn`

-The minimum lattice size that should be used by the `evaluate` function to evaluate the integrand (used also for fitting the inverse cumulative distribution function).
+The minimum lattice size that should be used by the `evaluate` function to evaluate the integrand, if variance reduction is enabled these points are used for fitting the inverse cumulative distribution function.
 If a lattice of the requested size is not available then `n` will be the size of the next available lattice with at least `evaluateminn` points.

 Default: `100000`.